ValerasNarbutas/WGT2022FrontEndTools/README.md

 Edit HTML and CSS in real time and debug JavaScript all while viewving a thorough performance analysis of your page.

-Chrome developer tools available both in Chrom and Safari and basicaly it gives you access to the internals of your application.
+Chrome developer tools available both in Chrome and Safari and basicaly it gives you access to the internals of your application.
 You can use device mode to test how responsive page would be as you are building it.

 Sources panel used to debug your Javascript or the timeline indentifies the time it takes to execute your code.